fblanqui/hol-light/README_XPORT.md

 ledit -x -h ~/.ocaml_history ocaml -I `camlp5 -where` camlp5o.cma
 ```

-You can add an alias in your `~/.bashrc` file to save time.
+You can add an alias in your `~/.bashrc` to save time.

 Inside the OCaml toplevel, write:
 ```